-I live in a two bedroom apartment and I share my guest bedroom with AirBnB guests.
-So when you book my guest bedroom, you will be only sharing the living space with me as your host, but with no other guests or strangers.
-You will have your own private room and the rest of the space we share – bathroom, kitchen, living room, deck, yard.
-For all my guests I provide clean sheets, towels, a visitors parking pass for free daily street parking in front of my building (in case you drive), two longboards to share if you are into that, and the possibility of bike rentals through a friend of mine (on a case by case basis – ask me if you are interested).
-I have a few simple house rules to be observed (please check those separately) and in return, I am very easy-going and flexible.
+I live in a 2-bedroom apartment that I share with AirBnB guests through renting out my guest bedroom.
+So when you book it, you will be only sharing the living space with me as your host and not with any other guests or strangers.
+You will have your own private room, while we share the rest of the space – bathroom, kitchen, living room, deck, yard.
+For all my guests I provide clean sheets, towels, a visitors parking pass for free daily street parking in front of my building (in case you drive), two longboards to share if you are into that, and bike rentals for $15 a day.
+I have a few simple house rules to be observed (please do check and observe those) and in return, I am very easy-going and flexible.

 - Wireless Internet

 - PS3 with a Netflix account and a DVD/Blu-Ray player (and FIFA 2014 if you care hahaha)

 - A stereo with 2 ceiling and 2 stand-alone speakers

 - Central air